Veneration of Mary in the Catholic Church: Devotions

 The term "devotions" is commonly understood to refer to those external practices of piety by which the faith of an individual finds expression.
 Such prayers or acts may be accompanied by specific requests for Mary's intercession with God.
 Devotion to the Virgin Mary does not, however, amount to worship – which is reserved for God.

 A wide range of Marian devotions are followed by Catholics ranging from simple Rosary recitations to formalized Novenas to activities which do not involve any prayers, such the wearing of scapulars or maintaining a Mary garden.
 Two well known Marian devotions are the Rosary recitation and the wearing of the Brown Scapular.
 Following their joint growth in the 18th and 19th centuries, by the early 20th century the Rosary and the devotional Scapular had gained such a strong following among Catholics worldwide that the Catholic Encyclopedia of 1914 stated: "Like the Rosary, the Brown Scapular has become the badge of the devout Catholic."
 In his encyclical Rosarium Virginis Mariae Pope John Paul II emphasized the importance of the Rosary.
 The Mariological basis of the Scapular devotion is effectively the same as Marian consecration, as discussed in the dogmatic constitution Lumen gentium of the Second Vatican Council, namely the role of the Virgin Mary as "the mother to us in the order of grace" which allows her to intercede for "the gift of eternal salvation".
 The same Council decree clarified that the many ways in which Mary can encourage and assist us "neither takes away from nor adds anything to the dignity and efficaciousness of Christ the one Mediator."

-Roman Catholic tradition includes specific prayers and devotions as Acts of Reparation to the Virgin Mary for insults that she suffers.
-The Raccolta Roman Catholic prayer book (approved by a Decree of 1854, and published by the Holy See in 1898) includes a number of such prayers.
+Catholic tradition includes specific prayers and devotions as Acts of Reparation to the Virgin Mary for insults that she suffers.
+The Raccolta Catholic prayer book (approved by a Decree of 1854, and published by the Holy See in 1898) includes a number of such prayers.
 These prayers do not involve a petition for a living or deceased beneficiary, but aim to repair the sins of others against the Virgin Mary.